 KSDE will make the final determination on any disputed class.
-If a district is planning to offer such a class, we recommend contacting Gayla Randel, Education Program Consultant.
-Contact information: (785) 296-4912 or grandel@ksde.org
+If a district is planning to offer such a class, we recommend contacting Natalie Clark, Education Program Consultant.
+Contact information: (785) 296-4916 or ndclark@ksde.org

-4 Year Old At-Risk
+Preschool-Aged At-Risk (4-Year-Old At-Risk)

-In order to claim students as 4-year-old at-risk (KIDS grade 04), the following must be in place:
+In order to claim students as Preschool-Aged At-Risk (4-year-old at-risk) - KIDS grade 04, the following must be in place:

-- A. District operates an approved 4-Year-Old At-Risk program. - B. Student must be four years old on or before August 31 of current school year.

-- C. Student must not be of Kindergarten age (five years old on or before August 31). - D. Student must not also be receiving special education-funded services. - E. Student must meet at least one qualifying criteria listed below.
+- A. District operates an approved Preschool-Aged At-Risk (4-Year-Old at-risk) program. - B. Student must be four years old on or before August 31 of current school year. - C. Student must not be of Kindergarten age (five years old on or before August 31). - D. Student must not also be receiving special education-funded services. - E. Student must meet at least one qualifying criteria listed below.